verisoul/native-ios-sample-app/README.md

 ## Overview

-This repo provides a working example of integrating Verisoul's ZeroFake webview into an IOS native app
+This repo provides a working example of integrating Verisoul's webview into an IOS native app

-The app opens the hidden webview and loads the Verisoul ZeroFake web page.
-The app then listens for a secure `tracking_id` from the webview and makes an API call to the Verisoul API to retrieve the account prediction. _The API call is included as an example but in production this should be done on your backend._
+The app opens the hidden webview and loads the Verisoul webview.
+The app then listens for a secure `session_id` from the webview and makes an API call to the Verisoul API to retrieve the account prediction. _The API call is included as an example but in production this should be done on your backend._

 To run the app a Verisoul API Key is required.
 Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get started.